-What is also key is Understanding:
+What is also key is understanding:

-What is also key is Understanding:
+What is also key is understanding:

 Employing and managing staff is a complex exercise and employment law risks are diverse and ever changing.
 As an employer, you may decide to have a single staff handbook including all of your policies or to have separate policies.

-A key reason to have your policies and procedures separate from the employment contract is the crucial ability to amend them as the need arises.
+A key reason to have your employment policies and procedures separate from the employment contract is the crucial ability to amend them as the need arises.
 The employment contract, like all contracts, once concluded can generally only be varied by mutual consent.
 If important policies are included in the employment contract that need to be altered, if the employee refuses it presents an employer with some difficulty.
 If you have a number of employees you will also have a logistical and resource problem.

-There are very few legal requirements on employers in Great Britain to have written policies.
+There are very few legal requirements on employers in Great Britain to have written employment policies.
 For the most part, policies set out in a staff handbook are there as a matter of good practice, to set out the standard expected of employees, to assist the running of the business and to reduce legal risk by making sure employees and managers understand the legal rights and responsibilities inherent in the employment relationship.